arfayaseen/CS-653-Project/README.md

 2. Set the output_dir variable to the directory containing the OCR results obtained from running the performOCR.py file.
 3. Execute the calculateCER.py file.
 It will provide the number of images falling within the different accuracy ranges.

 Please note that we are using a custom-trained model for this project.
-The required files, named 'alp_num.traineddata' and 'alp_num-v2.traineddata', are included in the "Trained Model" directory.
-Either one of these files need to be placed in the following directory, which may vary depending on the drive where you installed Tesseract:
+The required file, 'alp_num.traineddata', is included in the "Trained Model" directory.
+This file needs to be placed in the following directory, which may vary depending on the drive where you installed Tesseract:
 "C:\Program Files\Tesseract-OCR\tessdata"